Mark Landler: Career

 Landler began his career at The New York Times in 1987 as a copy boy.
 From 1990 to 1995, he was a reporter and media editor at Business Week magazine.
 In 1995, Landler rejoined The Times as a financial reporter, covering the media business and telecommunications.

 Landler was Hong Kong bureau chief for the Times from 1998 to 2002.
 From 2002 to 2008, he was European Economic Correspondent, based in Frankfurt.
 From 2009 to 2011, he was the newspaper's Diplomatic Correspondent, based in Washington, covering Secretary of State Hillary Clinton.
 He became a White House Correspondent in March 2011, first covering President Barack Obama and later President Donald J. Trump.
+Landler has been the Times London bureau chief since 2019.

 Landler is a senior writer at the Times and has reported for the paper from 70 countries in Europe, Asia, Latin America, and the Middle East.

 In 2007, he won an Overseas Press Club award for his work on a series about China and the environment.

 Landler is the author of Alter Egos (Random House, 2016), a comparative study of the foreign policy of Barack Obama and Hillary Clinton, which was named a best book of 2016 by the Financial Times.

 He was a recurring panelist on the PBS program Washington Week in 2018–2019 and has also provided commentary on the CBS Sunday news magazine Face the Nation.

 Landler is a member of the Council on Foreign Relations.

 Personal life

-Landler is married and lives in London with his wife, Angela Tung, and son, Nicholas.
+Landler is married and lives in London with his wife, Angela Tung.